sdvdxl/influxdb.com/content/docs/v0.9/query_language/functions.md

 > **Note:** InfluxDB often uses [epoch 0](https://en.wikipedia.org/wiki/Unix_time) (`1970-01-01T00:00:00Z`) as a null timestamp equivalent.
 If you request a query that has no timestamp to return, such as an aggregation function with an unbounded time range, InfluxDB returns epoch 0 as the timestamp.

-* Count the number of non-NULL field values in the `water_level` field at four-day intervals:
+* Count the number of non-null field values in the `water_level` field at four-day intervals:
 ```sql
 > SELECT COUNT(water_level) FROM h2o_feet WHERE time >= '2015-08-18T00:00:00Z' AND time < '2015-09-18T17:00:00Z' GROUP BY time(4d)
 ```